-- 1. Set the IR COMP trim pot full CCW. - Increase the speed adjust potentiometer until the motor runs at midspeed without load.
-A handheld tachometer may be used to measure motor speed. - 3.
-Load the motor armature to its full load armature current rating.
-The motor should slow down. - 4.
+- 1 Constant as the motor load changes.
+To callor - 1.
+Set the IR COMP trim pot full CCW. - 2.
+Increase the speed adjust potentiometer until the motor runs at midspeed without load.
+A handheld tachometer may be used to measure motor speed. - Load the motor armature to its full load armature current rating.
+The motor should slow down.
 While keeping the load on the motor, rotate the IR COMP trim pot until the motor runs at the speed measured in step 2.
 If the motor oscillates (overcompensation), the IR COMP trim pot may be set too high (CW).
-Turn the IR COMP trim pot CCW to stabilize the motor. - 5.
+Turr the IR COMP trim pot CCW to stabilize the motor. - 5.
 Unload the motor.